This page is the regulator-facing companion to Security overview. The

 We can share the underlying foundational documents (PII inventory excerpt, DPA template, SLO

 doc) under NDA today for a buyer’s due-diligence pass.
-We don’t have a Type 1 report.
+We do not hold a SOC 2 report today; any

 HIPAA